ginganinjar/ginganinjar-monash-assignment6/README.md

 WHEN I open the weather dashboard
 THEN I am presented with the last searched city forecast The following image demonstrates the application functionality:

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## License
+Shareware.
+No license or copyright provisions.